sonroyaalmerol/node-addu-sis/README.md

 # AdDU Student Information System Node.js Library

 A node.js API for accessing AdDU Student Information System (SIS) data.
-This library scrapes data using puppeteer and axios with jsdom as HTML parser.
+This library scrapes data using axios with jsdom as HTML parser.
 No data is saved when using this library by itself.

 ## Getting Started